Illustration by Edpuzzle Staff

 Considering how much misinformation exists on Latinos and immigration, this month is an ideal opportunity to practice having thoughtful and respectful conversations with your students.

 If you teach about the civil rights movement, consider including a shoutout to the farmworkers’ movement that happened around the same time.
-This semi-animated biography of Dolores Huerta gives students a brief but thorough introduction.
+Learn about the famous activist, Cesar Chavez, who advocated for farmworkers’ rights along with Dolores Huerta, with the Edpuzzle Original video in English or Spanish:

 This video looks into the United States’ changing demographics and the influence on current politics.